techstartucalgary/Docs/src/projects/readme/README.md

-## A good `README.md`
+# A good `README.md`

 A `README.md` file in the root of the repository is going to be the first things your users see.
-GitHub renders this file in the main page of the repository:
+GitHub renders this file on the main page of the repository:

 ![NixOS README](./nixos-readme.png)

-It's important that it's professional, colorful, and that it grabs the user attention.
+It's important that it's professional and colorful, and that it grabs the user's attention.

-I highly recommend the following elements are present in the first page:
+I highly recommend the following elements are present on the first page:

 1. **Logo and name**:
    A good logo is going to make the project look respected